Partial regularity of almost minimizing rectifiable G chains in Hilbert space: Regularity of almost minimizer

 for $k \to \infty$.
 Hence $\Theta^m(\|T\|,x) = \theta$ for all $x \in \spt(T) \cap \oB(x_0,r_\epsilon)$ and we obtain the third conclusion.
 If $0 < r \leq s < r_\epsilon$ are such that $(\balpha(m) s^m)^{-1}f_x(s) \geq (\balpha(m) r^m)^{-1}f_x(r)$, then

 \end{proof}

 Before we can apply Proposition~\ref{improvedexcess} we need to find an open set in $\spt(T)\setminus \spt(\partial T)$ where the densities are almost constant.
-This is possible assuming the normed Abelian group $(G,\|\cdot\|)$ is \emph{discrete}; this means that $\{\|g\| : g \in G\}$ is a discrete subset of $\R$, or equivalently that
+This is possible assuming the normed Abelian group $(G,\|\cdot\|)$ is such that $\{\|g\| : g \in G\}$ is a discrete and closed subset of $\R$, or equivalently that